alxpl/cnijfilter/README.md

 ___
 ## How to install:

-1. You need to have autoconf, automake, gcc-c++ and rpmbuild installed.
+1. You need to have autoconf, automake, gcc-c++ and rpm-build installed.
 All other dependencies will be pulled in automatically.

 2. If you do not have that already, create a folder named **rpmbuild** in your home folder.
 In it, create two subfolders, one called **SOURCES** and the other one **SPECS**.
 If your user is called john, there should be a /home/john/rpmbuild/SOURCES/ and a /home/john/rpmbuild/SPECS/ (you could also have rpmdev-setuptree from the rpmdevtools package do that for you).